 Enter in-cell Western blotting – a radical rethinking of the standard protocol coupling the ability to accurately quantify intracellular proteins from Western blotting with the repeatability, quick turnaround and high throughput of an ELISA.
 Cells are grown on sterile plates, before being fixed and permeabilized in situ.
 Subsequent labelling is performed as normal with a specific primary antibody followed by an isotype specific fluorescent conjugated secondary antibody.
 Conjugates in the near-infrared (NIR) spectrum are commonly used to reduce auto-fluorescence and noise typically associated with tissue culture plastics.

 The Azure Biosystems Sapphire™ Biomolecular Scanner is specifically designed to allow for visualization in two NIR channels (658 nm and 785 nm) as well as visible fluorescent wavelengths (488 nm and 520 nm), allowing for multiplex imaging within wells.
 This multiplex capacity allows for the assessment of multiple proteins of interest in a single well which is useful for looking at total and phosphorylated versions of a protein or to detect an in-well standard to allow for quantification across a plate.

 With a laser-based excitation system using photomultiplier tube (PMT) and avalanche photodiode (APD) detectors, signal selectivity, sensitivity and speed of imaging achievable by the Sapphire make it an ideal choice for in-cell Western blotting.

-In this application note, we demonstrate the ability to quantify intracellular proteins in situ using the Sapphire.
+In the application note below, we demonstrate the ability to quantify intracellular proteins in-situ using the Azure Sapphire.